Dmitry Peskov: Wealth

 Peskov's wife has real estate holdings worth more than $10 million.
 She heads two companies that have contracts with the Russian state.

 During his 2015 wedding, Peskov was photographed wearing an exclusive US$670,000 Richard Mille watch, greater than Peskov's declared income for all his years of service as a state employee.
 When this fact was discovered, this caused a media reaction, and Peskov replied that Navka had paid for the watch.
 Russian anti-corruption crusader Alexei Navalny said on 17 August that Peskov vacationed recently with his new wife off the coast of the Italian island of Sardinia on a €350,000 per week yacht called the Maltese Falcon.
 Navalny cited data from yacht-tracking websites and social-media posts as evidence partially corroborating his source's claims, though he presented no direct proof that Peskov had set foot on the vessel.

 Established in January 2014, registered in the British Virgin Islands (BVI) and beneficially owned by Navka, Carina Global Assets had assets of more than $1 million including an apartment and liquidated in November 2015.

 Sanctions

-On 28 February 2022, in relation to the 2022 Russian invasion of Ukraine, the European Union blacklisted Peskov and had all his assets frozen.
-The United States imposed similar sanctions on 3 March, and Australia followed suit on 8 March.
+On 28 February 2022, in relation to the Russian invasion of Ukraine, the European Union blacklisted Peskov and had all his assets frozen.
+The United States imposed similar sanctions on 3 March, followed by Australia.
 The United Kingdom imposed sanctions on 15 March.
 The United States also sanctioned his wife, Tatiana Navka, and two of his children, Nikolay Peskov and Elizaveta Peskova.
+Peskov was also sanctioned by the British government in 2023.